raviqqe/tensorflow-qnd/README.md

                         (e.g. eval/*.tfrecords) (default: None)
 ```

-Explore [examples](examples) directory for more and see how to run them.
+Explore [examples](examples) directory for more information and see how to run
+them.

 ## Caveats